 - COVID Alert NY es la aplicación oficial del Sistema de Notificación de Exposición de New York creada por el Departamento de Salud del Estado de Nueva York, que mejorará los esfuerzos del estado para contener la propagación de COVID-19 y mantener informados a los neoyorquinos.
 Visite esta página del Departamento de Salud del Estado de Nueva York para encontrar información sobre cómo descargar y usar la aplicación COVID Alert NY.
 Posted on October 2, 2020.

 No Evidence to Support Food Associated Transmission of COVID-19

-- NEW!
-Visit this page to find a joint statement from the USDA and FDA that affirms current epidemiological and scientific information indicating no transmission of COVID-19 through food or food packaging.
+- Visit this page to find a joint statement from the USDA and FDA that affirms current epidemiological and scientific information indicating no transmission of COVID-19 through food or food packaging.
 Posted on February 19, 2021.

 - Visit this page from the FDA to find a joint statement from both the USDA and FDA on Food Export Restrictions Pertaining to COVID-19.
 Posted on June 30, 2020.